Celebrating Women’s History Month with some of Rhode Island’s #ArchivesAwesomeWomen

 As Eldridge tried to gain back her own property, she continued to fight injustices against her community in the legal system, managing her brother’s defense after he was wrongfully accused of beating another man.
 Meanwhile, the memoir and its sequel, Elleanor’s Second Book, also written by Green, raised enough money to fund Eldridge’s own legal battle.
 The suit against her creditors wasn’t settled perfectly, but Eldridge managed to buy back her property after raising additional money from within the community.
 In the end, she turned back to her work, telling Green of the legal system that she had “no desire to enter its mazes again.”

 Both Memoirs of Elleanor Eldridge and Elleanor’s Second Book are available for viewing at the Mary Elizabeth Robinson Research Center.
-The RRC is open Wednesday through Friday from 10am to 5pm.
+The RRC is open Wednesday through Friday (and each second Saturday of the month) from 10am to 5pm.
 Materials are stored in the closed stacks and will need to be paged by library staff.
 Materials are retrieved at 10:30am, 11:30am, 2pm, 3pm, and 4pm (books only).